stianloader/GslStarplane/README.md

 output.

-**NOTE**: I am aware that QuiltMC (the organisation behind Quiltflower) has had a serious internal disruption on the 20th April 2023.
+**NOTE**: I am aware that QuiltMC (the organisation behind Quiltflower) has had a serious internal disruption on the 20th April of 2023.
 However due to the relatively recent events it remains to be seen what the actual effects are.
 In the event that the organisation pulls the plug, gslStarplane will pivot to other alternatives.
 However as Quiltflower is present on